 Which parts of the body are ideal to enhance with fat graft?

-Fat graft can be used on its own to enhance breasts or in combination with implants, usually silicone ones.
+Fat graft can be used on its own for breast augmentation or in combination with implants, usually silicone ones.
 Women who are very slim or had previous breast surgery may have very thin skin and subcutaneous layers.
 Implants placed in these ladies will sometimes be very easily palpable as the overlying skin pocket is thin.
-In these situations, we would recommend to either augment the breasts with fat graft alone or to use a combination (fat graft and implant) techniques.
-With the combination technique, we put a layer of fat graft around the implant to make the breast enhancement look and feel more natural.
+In these situations, we would recommend either augmenting the breasts with fat graft alone or using a combination (fat graft and implant) techniques.
+With the combination technique, we put a layer of fat graft around the implant to make the breast augmentation look and feel more natural.